MattBetanski/zup/README.md

 This guide assumes use of a UNIX based operating system.
 While it is possible to run the **Zup Web API** on a Windows device, it will not be covered in detail here and success of that is not guarenteed.

 ### Installation
 Ensure the latest version of the **Zup Web API** has been received using `$ git pull`.
-The API requires both `PostgreSQL v16` and the `.NET Entity Framework` which may need to be installed, or updated.
+The API also requires both `PostgreSQL v16` and the `.NET Entity Framework` which may need to be installed, or updated.

 #### .NET and Entity Framework
-The API uses `.NET 8` so the runtime must be installed.
-Following the guide on [Microsoft's site](https://learn.microsoft.com/en-us/dotnet/core/install/linux) to install `.NET 8` for Linux.
+For instructions on how to install `.NET`, follow the guide on [Microsoft's site](https://learn.microsoft.com/en-us/dotnet/core/install/linux) to install `.NET 8` for Linux.
 Some distributions have it available within their own official package repositories.

 Confirm `.NET` has been properly installed by running the following commands:
 ```